PAHdb/pyPAHdb/docs/source/introduction.rst

     components have been removed from the spectrum.
 The class uses a fall-through try-except chain to attempt to read the given filename using the facilities provided by ``astropy.io``.
-The spectroscopic data is stored as a class attribute as a ``Spectrum`` object, which holds the data in terms of abscissa and ordinate values using ``numpy`` arrays.
-The units associated with the abscissa and ordinate values are, in the case of a FITS file, determined from the accompanying header, which itself is also stored as a class attribute.
-The spectral coordinate system is interpreted from FITS header keywords.
-The ``Spectrum`` class is implemented in ``spectrum.py`` and provides functionality to convert between different coordinate representations.
+The spectroscopic data is stored as a ``specutils.Spectrum1D`` object.
+The ``Spectrum1D`` class provides functionality to convert between different coordinate representations.
 Below is example Python code demonstrating the use of the class.
-The file ``sample_data_NGC7023-NW-PAHs.txt`` in this demonstration can be
+The file ``sample_data_NGC7023.tbl`` in this demonstration can be
     found in the ``examples`` directory that is part of the pyPAHdb package.
 The output of the following code-block is shown in the flowchart.